-2.4.5 3.7 Built-up Area and General Intensification
+3.7 Built-up Area and General Intensification

-- 1. To ensure development proceeds in accordance with the objectives of Section 2.4.2 3.1 and to achieve the Growth Plan intensification targets of this Plan, significant portions of new residential and employment growth will be accommodated within the built-up areas-through intensification. - 2.
-The built-up area is identified on Schedule 1B of this Plan.
-The built-up area has been delineated in accordance with Section 2.2.3.45 of the Growth Plan and is based on the limits of the developed urban area as it existed on June 16, 2006.
+- 1. To ensure development proceeds in accordance with the objectives of Section 3.1 and to achieve the intensification targets of this Plan, significant portions of new residential and employment growth will be accommodated within the built-up area through intensification. - 2.
+The built-up area is identified on Schedule 1 of this Plan.
+The built-up area has been delineated in accordance with the Growth Plan and is based on the limits of the developed urban area as it existed on June 16, 2006.
 The built-up area will remain fixed in time for the purpose of measuring the density and intensification targets of the Growth Plan and the Official Plan. - 3.
-Within the built-up area the following general intensification policies shall apply: - a-i) Bby 2015 and for each year thereafter, a minimum of 40% of the City's annual residential development will occur within the City's built-up area as identified on Schedule 1B.
-Provisions may be made for the fulfillment of this target sooner than 2015. - b ii) The City will promote and facilitate intensification throughout the built-up area, and in particular within the urban growth centre (Downtown), the community mixed-use nodes and the intensification corridors as identified on Schedule 1B "Growth Plan Elements". - e iii) \times \text{Vacant or underutilized lots, } greyfield, and brownfield sites will be revitalized through the promotion of infill development, redevelopment and expansions or conversions of existing buildings. - d iv) The City will plan and provide for a diverse and compatible mix of land uses, including residential and employment uses to support vibrant communities. - e v)Aa range and mix of housing will be planned, taking into account affordable housing needs and encouraging the creation of secondary suites accessory apartments throughout the built-up area. - f vi) Hintensification of areas will be encouraged to generally achieve higher densities than the surrounding areas while achieving an appropriate transition of built form to adjacent areas. - g vii) The City will plan for high quality public open space with site design and urban design standards that create attractive and vibrant spaces. - h viii) Dedevelopment will support transit, walking, cycling for everyday activities.
+Within the built-up area the following general intensification policies shall apply: - i) by 2015 and for each year thereafter, a minimum of 40% of the City's annual residential development will occur within the City's built-up area as identified on Schedule 1.
+Provisions may be made for the fulfillment of this target sooner than 2015. - ii) the City will promote and facilitate intensification throughout the built-up area, and in particular within the urban growth centre (Downtown), the community mixed-use nodes and the intensification corridors as identified on Schedule 1 "Growth Plan Elements". - iii) vacant or underutilized lots, greyfield, and brownfield sites will be revitalized through the promotion of infill development, redevelopment and expansions or conversion of existing buildings. - iv) the City will plan and provide for a diverse and compatible mix of land uses, including residential and employment uses to support vibrant communities. - v) a range and mix of housing will be planned, taking into account affordable housing needs and encouraging the creation of additional residential dwelling units. - vi) intensification of areas will be encouraged to generally achieve higher densities than the surrounding areas while achieving an appropriate transition of built form to adjacent areas. - vii) the City will plan for high quality public open space with site design and urban design standards that create attractive and vibrant spaces. - viii) development will support transit, walking, cycling for everyday activities. - ix) the City will identify the appropriate type and scale of development within intensification areas and facilitate infill development where appropriate.